Kinsey E. Matthews

 Kinsey later worked as a research technician for the Partnership of Interdisciplinary Studies of Coastal Oceans (PISCO) in Dr. Bruce Menge’s laboratory at OSU.
 She researched the ecosystem dynamics of rocky intertidal communities, specifically the direct and indirect ecological effects of Sea Star Wasting Syndrome.

-Kinsey joined the Fisheries and Conservation Biology lab in Fall 2019 and began working for the California Collaborative Fisheries Research Project.
+Kinsey joined the Fisheries and Conservation Biology lab in Fall 2019 and began working for the California Collaborative Fisheries Research Project and the Benthic Observation Survey System.
 She is interested in spatial ecology, movement patterns, and MPA effectiveness.
+For her thesis, Kinsey is determining possible methods to improve species distribution models (SDM) for nearshore groundfishes.
 When not studying, she enjoys backpacking, freediving, climbing, and traveling.